 If you haven’t figured it out yet, you are in the land of Cuckoo Clocks here!!!!
 So, you can’t miss a stop at the “World’s Biggest Cuckoo Clock!” even if just for bragging rights.

-Inside, there is a (very) small museum that you can whizz through in about 10-15 minutes but you get to see the inside of the clock, which is actually a fully functional cuckoo clock.
+The “highlight” of the museum was the GINORMOUS, fully functional cuckoo clock (the same as the one outside).
 My kids really enjoyed seeing all the gears turn, and watching the huge pendulums swing back and forth.